Benjamin Davies

 Why haven't all atheists killed themselves?

-#3966·Zelalem Mekonnen, about 1 month agoIs shorting be a mechanism of error correction?
+#3966·Zelalem Mekonnen, 3 months agoIs shorting be a mechanism of error correction?

 I've also noticed incumbent advantage in business.
 Unless a competitor offers a better product, a company can be as corrupt and evil as possible.